-Mr. Wust's family was very upset about that, and they finally decided to speak up and do something, about all the years of John Blankenbaker's plagiarism.
+Mr. Wust's family was very upset about that, and they finally decided to speak up and do something about all the years of John Blankenbaker's plagiarism.
 They contacted The Germanna Foundation and demanded that the article be taken down.
 It finally was.

-The Last Voyage of the Oliver by Klaus W Blankenba The literature of eighteenth cents sufferings and heart-rending in the total German America during surprisingly suction one hundred.

-by Klaus Wust and John Blankenbaker
+The Last Voyage of the Oliver by Klaus W Blankenba The literature of eighteenth cents sufferings and heart-rending in the total German America during surprisingly such than one hundron the shores of the Oliver by Klaus W Blankenba The Last Voyage of the Oliver by Klaus W Blankenba The literature of eighteenth cents sufferings and heart-rending in the total German America during surprisingly such than one hundron the shores of the Oliver by Klaus W Blankenba by Klaus Wust and John Blankenbaker